Abu-Sekinah/mini-rest-api/README.md

 # Mini REST API

-This is a simple REST API built with Node.js and Express.js to manage a list of items in-memory.
+A simple RESTful API built with Node.js and Express.

 ## Setup